 - Bamboo offers a constantly growing variety of uses and provides sustainable alternatives for the use of increasingly scarce resources such as wood, metal or oil.

-- Bamboo can be preserved using environmentally friendly salt infusions.
+- Bamboo is a sustainable and durable construction material when preserved with environmentally friendly salt infusions.

-- Bamboo grows predominantly in the poorest regions of the world and can be used to reduce poverty.
+- Bamboo grows in some of the poorest regions of the world.
+It can be used as strategic element in the global development agenda to create jobs and income, especially in deprived rural areas.

 - Bamboo will never run out, even for future generations.